-Chester T. Kamin is a senior partner at the Chicago-based law firm of Jenner & Block, LLP where for over forty years he has had a business trial practice that includes antitrust, intellectual property, real estate and financial institutions litigation.
-He was a long-term member of the firm's executive committee.
-He has acted as lead counsel in many significant trials and appeals, including the landmark antitrust case of MCI Communications Corp. v.
-American Telephone & Telegraph Company, which resulted in a $1.8 billion jury verdict and led to the break-up of AT&T.
+Chester T. Kamin is counsel at the Chicago-based law firm of Jenner & Block LLP, where for forty-five years he had a business trial practice.
+He acted as lead counsel in many significant trials and appeals, including the landmark antitrust case of MCI Communications Corp. v.
+American Telephone & Telegraph Company, which resulted in a substantial jury verdict and led to the break-up of AT&T.

-Mr. Kamin has been active in public service, serving as Special Counsel to the Governor of Illinois and Commissioner of the Illinois Law Enforcement Commission.
-Mr. Kamin has held leadership positions in bar associations at the national, state and local levels and has been recognized as a Fellow of the American College of Trial Lawyers.
-He currently serves as Adjunct Professor at the University of Chicago Law School in the field of antitrust and telecommunications and has served on the Visiting Committee of The Law School.
+Kamin has been active in public service, serving as Special Counsel to the Governor of Illinois and Commissioner of the Illinois Law Enforcement Commission.
+He has held leadership positions in bar associations at the national, state and local levels and has been recognized as a Fellow of the American College of Trial Lawyers.
+He served as Adjunct Professor at the University of Chicago Law School in the fields of antitrust and telecommunications and as a member of the Law School’s Visiting Committee.
 He has written numerous articles and lectured in a variety of continuing legal educational programs.

-His cultural and avocational interests include music, drama and the visual arts.
-He plays cello, which he has studied at Sherwood Conservatory.
+His cultural and avocational interests include music, drama and the visual arts, figure skating, Pilates, and hiking.

 Kamin holds an A.B. magna cum laude from Harvard College and a J.D. from the University of Chicago Law School, where he was a contributor to the Law Review.
 He is married to Nancy Schaefer, also a lawyer.
 The couple reside in the South Kenwood neighborhood of Chicago and have two adult children and three grandchildren.